 1.4.1 Glutamate (1.4.1)

 Glutamate, the primary excitatory neurotransmitter in the brain, is produced by the conversion of glutamine by the enzyme glutaminase, which is regulated by phosphorylation (Fon and Edwards, 2001).
 Glutamate activates both inotropic and metabotropic receptors (Meldrum, 2000; Siegelbaum and Kandel, 1991).
-Glutamate acts through three families of ionotropic receptors: N-methyl-D-aspartate (NMDA), alpha-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA), and kainite (Meldrum, 2000).
+Glutamate acts through three families of ionotropic receptors: N-methyl-D-aspartate (NMDA), alpha-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA), and kainate (Meldrum, 2000).
 AMPA receptor ion channels are permeable to Na+, K+, and sometimes Ca2+, depending on subunit composition, specifically the GluR2 subunit.
-AMPA have a lower affinity for glutamate than NMDA receptors, but faster kinetics involved in excitatory post synaptic currents (Meldrum, 2000).
-NMDA receptors are blocked by Mg2+, this blockage is only overcome by partial depolarization, which then allows for the passage of Na+, K+, and Ca2+ (Siegelbaum and Kandel, 1991; Meldrum, 2000).
+AMPA receptors have a lower affinity for glutamate than NMDA receptors, but faster kinetics involved in excitatory post synaptic currents (Meldrum, 2000).
+NMDA receptors are blocked by Mg2+and the blockage is only overcome by partial depolarization, which then allows for the passage of Na+, K+, and Ca2+ (Siegelbaum and Kandel, 1991; Meldrum, 2000).
 Additionally, glutamate binds to a family of metabotropic receptors containing three groups (mGluR I – III) with specialized functions, which often utilize second messengers like diacylglycerol and cAMP (Meldrum, 2000).

 Glutamate is taken up by VGLUT1 and VGLUT2 transporters into vesicles for release into the synaptic cleft (Hertz, 2006).
 Glutamate in the synapse is taken up by glial cells by GLAST and GLT1, converted to glutamine by astrocyte-specific enzyme glutamine synthase, then back up by neurons via EAAC1 for conversion back to glutamate (Fon and Edwards, 2001; Hertz, 2006), or converted to alpha-ketoglutarate by oxidative deamination or transamination (Hertz, 2006).
 Something to sort of finish it off.